Accounting by Guesty is a premium feature. Please contact us to discuss activating it.

 Add recurring owner charge

-If there is an owner charge that happens repeatedly, you may want to set a recurring charge.
-After creating a name for the owner charge, choose the relevant category, write a description of the expense, and choose how often the charge should occur based on the following parameters:
+Create a recurring charge for a charge that occurs repeatedly.
+After creating a name for the owner charge, choose the relevant category, write a description of the charge, enter an amount, and choose how often the charge should occur, e.g. per stay, per guest, per quarter, etc.

-Select the recognition date, which defines the date the transaction should be recognized in your accounting.
-The options are:
+Select the recognition, which defines the date the transaction should be recognized in your accounting.

-Click the toggle Charge for the expense and set the revenue share between the PMC and the owner, which you can set either as an amount or percentage.
+Set the revenue share between the PMC and the owner/vendor.
 Choose the conditions for this expense and what manual reservations or channel reservations the conditions will apply to.

-An example of a recurring owner charge could be a monthly marketing fee that is split 50%-50% between the PMC and the vendor.
+An example of a recurring owner charge could be a monthly marketing fee that is split 50%-50%.

 Cancellation fee

-Choose how to split the payment for a canceled reservation between the PMC and the owner.
+Choose how to split the payment for a cancellation fee between the PMC and the owner.
+This applies to reservations that are canceled prior to check-in, based on the listing's cancellation policy.

 Cleaning fee